Hands-On Fundraising

 Here are some (made-up) examples for you.

-That’s as far as I’d go.
-They’re getting a donor bargain; donors can do more good with every dollar.
+That’s as far as I’d go in an appeal.
+Because what they want to know is that they’re getting a donor bargain; donors can do more good with every dollar.
 Cool!

 They want to know that if they give, someone who is hungry will be fed.